TycheOrg/Tyche/README.md

 #Tyche

-[Tyche](https://en.wikipedia.org/wiki/Tyche) was the Greek god of fortune.
+[Tyche](https://en.wikipedia.org/wiki/Tyche) is the Greek god of fortune.
 (In Rome she is know as Fortuna).
 Tyche can be used to generate random names for releases or anything else your :heart: may desire.

 Names are generated as pairs along the following theme: `{morpheme} {item from a given (or randomized) category}`.